aru233/Longest-Substring-Occurring-K-Times/README.md

 Approach to the solution:
 1. Construct SuffixArray (SA) -->O(nlogn)

-2.Find LCP(Longest Common Prefix) of every 2 consecutive suffixes (i and i+1) as per the SA built in previous step.
+2. Find LCP(Longest Common Prefix) of every 2 consecutive suffixes (i and i+1) as per the SA built in previous step.
 Kasai Algo used for LCP construction--> O(n) for Kasai and O(nlogn) for SuffixArray The algorithm constructs LCP array from suffix array and input text in O(n) time.